pulinau/sumo_rl_driving/doc/multi_reward.md

 Avoid jerk in speed.
 The reward is the negative of the speed variance in the last 10 steps.

 ## `r_curiosity`
 Novelty-based exploration.
-The reward is not hard-coded into the environment, rather, its generated dynamically depending on the ego vehicle's familiarity with the current state (not included in the current version of code).
+The reward is not hard-coded into the environment, rather, its generated dynamically depending on the ego vehicle's familiarity with the current implementation).